lrcortizo/PetsJavaEEApplication/README.md

 	          ('CAT','2000-01-01 01:01:01','Anacat','ana'),
 	          ('DOG','2000-01-01 01:01:01','Max','ana'),
 	          ('BIRD','2000-01-01 01:01:01','Anabird','ana');

 ```

+You can find the `xcs-sample-mysql.sql` and `xcs-sample-test-mysql.sql` scripts
+with these queries stored in the `additional-material/db` project folder.

 ### Wildfly 8
 Before we can run the project, we need to configure a WildFly server to include
 the datasource used by the application and the security configuration.

+In the following sections you can find an explanation of how you can configure
+the WildFly server by editing the `standalone.xml`.
+However, the
+`additional-material/wildfly` folder includes a `standalone.xml` ready to be
+used that you can just copy to your WildFly server (replacing the original
+`standalone/configuration/standalone.xml` file).

 #### Datasource
 There are several ways to add a datasource to a WildFly server.
 We are going to